Cutty Wren: Origin

 It is alternatively attributed to the English Peasants' Revolt of 1381, and the wren is supposed to be the young king Richard II, who is killed and fed to the poor.
 However, there is no strong evidence to connect this song with the Peasants' Revolt.
 The idea seems to have originated in A.L.
 Lloyd's 1944 book The Singing Englishman.
 The liner notes to Chumbawamba's album English Rebel Songs 1381–1914 state categorically that the song was written in the fourteenth century.
 However, the earliest known text is from Herd's "Scots Songs" of 1776.
 The song is given no title, but begins with these words:

-The dialect word "cutty", meaning "small" or "short", is found in Northern England and the Scottish lowlands, suggesting that versions of the song that use the word come from these regions.
+The dialect word "cutty", meaning "small" or "short", is found in Northern England and the Scottish Lowlands, suggesting that versions of the song that use the word come from these regions.

 Variants of the song exist across the British Isles.
-The often quoted "Milder to Moulder" version first appears in Cecil Sharp's "English Folk Songs" (1920), under the title "Green Bushes".
 In Orkney a version called "The Brethren Three" (published 1915) describes the song as a lullaby. ("We'll aff tae the wids, says Tosie Mosie").
 Aside from the English and Scottish versions, it exists in Welsh (Hela'r Dryw") and Manx ("Helg Yn Dreain").

 In the USA the song has undergone considerable evolution into the song "Billy Barlow", first known in 1916.

 The Hunting of the Wren

 The Hunting of the Wren is thought by many folklorists to be related to the nursery-rhyme Who Killed Cock Robin.
 On or near the winter solstice people hunted and killed the wren for its supposed misdeed.
 The custom of killing wrens on 26 December was mostly stamped out in the British Isles by the Society for the Prevention of Cruelty to Animals, according to William S. Walsh in Curiosities of Popular Customs.

-In Ireland a hunt for the wren generally took place on St Stephen's Day (26 December).
+In Ireland a hunt for the wren generally took place on Saint Stephen's Day (26 December).
 In a procession the same night, lads dressed in bizarre costumes made of straw and colourful cloth carried branches from which hung the body of the wren, as they sang:

 On the Isle of Man, up to the end of the eighteenth century, the ceremony (which has parallels in France and Galicia) was observed on Christmas morning.

 American versions mention a squirrel, rat or other small animal rather than a wren.
 The Chieftains' stage performances have included dancers dressed as Wrenboys in straw clothes.
 This has been captured on the album The Bells of Dublin, which includes six tracks devoted to the ceremony, singing and dancing.